Liam Neeson: Marriage and relationships

+Heritage and beliefs

-Neeson holds Irish, British, and American citizenship, having been naturalised as an American citizen in 2009.
+Neeson holds Irish and American citizenship, having been naturalised as an American citizen in 2009.
 He primarily identifies as Irish.
 After taking up American citizenship, he was adamant he was not turning his back on his Irish roots.
-In 2009, nearly four decades after he was an undergraduate in physics and computer science at Queen's University, Belfast, it awarded him an honorary doctorate, presented to him in New York by Vice-Chancellor Professor Peter Gregson.
+In 2009, nearly four decades after he was an undergraduate in physics and computer science at Queen's University, Belfast, the university awarded him an honorary doctorate which was presented to him in New York by Vice-Chancellor Professor Peter Gregson.
 In March 2011, he was appointed a Goodwill Ambassador for UNICEF.
 He is a patron of Belfast-based charity and film festival CineMagic, which helps young people get involved in the movie industry.

 A heavy smoker earlier in his career, Neeson quit smoking in 2003 while working on Love Actually.
 When he took the role of Hannibal for the 2010 film adaptation of The A-Team, he had reservations about smoking cigars (a signature trait of the character), but agreed to do it for the film.

 In June 2012, Neeson's publicist denied reports that Neeson was converting to Islam.
-Neeson has expressed an affection for the adhan, the Islamic call to prayer, that he grew accustomed to while filming Taken 2 in Istanbul: "By the third week, it was like I couldn't live without it.
+Neeson has expressed an affection for the adhan, the Islamic call to prayer, to which he grew accustomed while filming Taken 2 in Istanbul: "By the third week, it was like I couldn't live without it.
 It really became hypnotic and very moving for me in a very special way.
 Very beautiful."
 He also expressed admiration for the Spiritual Exercises of Saint Ignatius of Loyola.

 Neeson's mother, Kitty, died in June 2020.
 He was unable to return to his hometown for her funeral due to travel restrictions caused by the COVID-19 pandemic.

 Social views

+Neeson is a long-term supporter of the need for more integrated education in Northern Ireland; that is, educating Catholics and Protestants together.
+In 2017, he said, "As Northern Ireland moves forward from division, who do we look to for a future we can share?
+Our children - so why do we continue to educate them apart?
+Different religions, different backgrounds, different schools.
+There is another way.
+Protestants and Catholics, other beliefs and none, learning and working together every day."
+He has praised schools where parents have voted to transform segregated schools into integrated schools, and fronted television advertisements to encourage more parents to integrate their children's schools.